daihocmo/learn-vietnamese/docs/guide.md

 To make Vietnamese less of a pain to read, you can use a free browser extension known as Yomitan.
 You can find a tutorial on how to use it [here](https://learnjapanese.moe/yomichan/).

-To look up words individually, you can use [Soha](http://tratu.soha.vn/) (Remember to change dictionary mode to "Việt - Anh", the dropdown box), apps for Android [here](https://play.google.com/store/apps/details?id=com.bravolang.dictionary.vietnamese&hl=en&gl=US).
+To look up words individually, you can use [Lạc Việt](https://tratu.coviet.vn/hoc-tieng-anh/tu-dien/lac-viet/V-A/-all.html), apps for Android [here](https://play.google.com/store/apps/details?id=com.bravolang.dictionary.vietnamese&hl=en&gl=US).

 ### Choosing immersion content

 Honestly, pick whatever you want.
-If you don't have anything in mind you can just check [Vietnamese Media Recommendation](media.md).
+If you don't have anything in mind you can just check [Vietnamese Media Recommendation](https://onlyduyy.github.io/vietnamese-media-recommendation/).
 Just make sure you're actually interested in whatever you're choosing to immerse with!

 ### How to immerse with listening